 Photographs, videos, or audio files where such files contain a child’s image or voice are personal information under the COPPA Rule.
 Geolocation sufficient to identify street name and name of a city or town is also personal information under the Rule.
 Mobile apps request access to certain device permissions in order to operate, such as access to the device’s camera, microphone or geolocation.
 In some cases, not all of the permissions that are requested are used.
 However, the fact that access to certain permissions has been requested creates additional risks since the permissions can be used at any time in the future.
 Pixalate has classified the most common mobile app permissions in terms of their COPPA risk, i.e. the risk to expose personal information.
 The permissions that Pixalate deems to be sensitive permissions are shown in the Knowledge Base.

 Residential IP is an address that is assigned from an ISP to a homeowner, and is associated with a single owner and location.
 IP addresses are persistent identifiers that fall under the definition of personal information in the COPPA Rule.
 Accordingly, Pixalate deems passing residential IP information to be a COPPA risk factor.
 Pixalate examines the traffic associated with an app and determines if the end-user IP is transmitted through the advertising pipeline which exposes granular information about the user’s location.
 If IP is passed, the IP is categorized based on network type, for example: Cable/DSL, Cellular Tower, etc. Cable/DSL IPs are residential IPs which can be reverse geocoded to expose the location of the user.
 If the majority of the traffic from an app exposes such Cable/DSL IPs then Pixalate flags it as passing residential IP traffic in the bidstream.
 Pixalate interprets the passing of a Residential IP in the bidstream as a COPPA risk because advertising can be targeted using this information.
+However, if the last octet of the Residential IP address has been truncated in the programmatic bidstream, it is no longer considered personal information under COPPA.
+Accordingly, Pixalate does interpret the passing of a truncated Residential IP in the bidstream as a COPPA risk.

 Geolocation information sufficient to identify street name and name of a city or town is personal information under the COPPA Rule.
 Pixalate deems passing geolocation information to be a COPPA risk factor.
 Pixalate examines the traffic associated with an app and determines if the end-users’ GPS coordinates are being transmitted through the advertising pipeline that exposes granular information about the users’ locations.
 If traffic from an app exposes such GPS location data then it is flagged as passing location information.